 Today in Tribe History: January 5, 1915

+This date marks a monumental moment in the franchise of the Cleveland Indians.
 Thirteen years after a U.S. District Court decision for the Eastern District of Pennsylvania in Philadelphia effectively banned him from playing for the Philadelphia Athletics, Nap Lajoie rejoins the team.
-With Lajoie leaving the Cleveland Naps.
-Cleveland’s owner will ask several newspapermen for nickname suggestions to replace the “Naps”.
+With Lajoie leaving the Cleveland Naps, Cleveland’s owner will ask several newspapermen for nickname suggestions to replace the “Naps”.
 He’ll pick the name “Indians”.
 A popular myth will be that a newspaper contest resulted in the winning nickname, after the late Lou Sockalexis, a Penobscot Native American who was a popular Cleveland player in the late 1890s.
 The team doesn’t correct the myth until 2000.